It is for two trophies – one 71cm high and the other, 45.7cm – that the world’s strongest teams will contest in Bangkok from 20 to 27 May 2018.

 Although there are similarities between the two championships, there was a difference in the early patterns of dominance.
 The USA, headed by such stalwarts as Judy and Sue Devlin and Margaret Varner, picked up a hat-trick of titles in the first three editions beginning 1956-57.
 The balance of power then shifted to Asia, with a 5-2 victory for Japan in the final of a captivating final against the USA in 1966.
 Japan went on to win four of the next five editions; the only interloper being Indonesia (1974-75).

-While the 2014 edition enabled the top 16 teams based on team rankings to be selected for the finals, 2016 saw teams qualify based on their performances in the continental team championships.
-All five continental winners, besides semi-finalists from Asia and Europe, and the hosts and defending champions will automatically qualify.
-The rest of the 16 places will be taken by teams according to their team ranking (cumulative world ranking of their top three singles and top two doubles pairs).
-The same system has been persisted with for the 2018 edition.
+While the 2014 edition enabled the top 16 teams based on team rankings to be selected for the finals, from 2016 onwards, teams qualified based on their performances in the continental team championships.
+All five continental winners, besides semifinalists from Asia and Europe, and the hosts and defending champions automatically qualify.
+The rest of the 16 places are taken by teams according to their team ranking (cumulative world ranking of their top three singles and top two doubles pairs).

 The Thomas Cup is the prize awarded for the World Men’s Team Championships, while the Uber Cup is the prize for the World Women’s Team Championships.
 Sixteen teams from five continental confederations will battle it out at the TOTAL BWF Thomas & Uber Cup Finals in Aarhus in May 2020.